JeffWeinell/REEs/README.md

 ##### Detailed, step-by-step methods for how I chose the set of target ddRAD-like loci:

-1. Search (blast?) for Sbfi recognition site in T. baileyi genome (sense strand contigs); output = a NCBI-format hit table
+1. Search (blast?) for Sbfi recognition site in *T. baileyi* genome (sense strand contigs); output = a NCBI-format hit table
-2. Search (blast?) for EcoRI recognition site in T. baileyi genome (sense strand contigs); output = a NCBI-format hit table
+2. Search (blast?) for EcoRI recognition site in *T. baileyi* genome (sense strand contigs); output = a NCBI-format hit table
-3. Search (blast?) for Sbfi recognition site in T. baileyi genome (antisense strand contigs); output = a NCBI-format hit table
+3. Search (blast?) for Sbfi recognition site in *T. baileyi* genome (antisense strand contigs); output = a NCBI-format hit table
-4. Search (blast?) for EcoRI recognition site in T. baileyi genome (antisense strand contigs); output = a NCBI-format hit table
+4. Search (blast?) for EcoRI recognition site in *T. baileyi* genome (antisense strand contigs); output = a NCBI-format hit table
-5. Filtered T. baileyi contigs (sense strand) to only include those with both restriction enzyme recognition sites.
+5. Filtered *T. baileyi* contigs (sense strand) to only include those with both restriction enzyme recognition sites.
-6. Filtered T. baileyi contigs (antisense strand) to only include those with both restriction enzyme recognition sites.
+6. Filtered *T. baileyi* contigs (antisense strand) to only include those with both restriction enzyme recognition sites.
 7. For the set of contigs containing both recognition sites, extract the region between each pairwise combination of RE sites.
 8. Filter extracted regions to keep only those with length between 900–1000bp.
 9. BLAST (tblastx, tblastn, blastx, blastn?) each sequence in the set of 900-1000bp extracted regions to search within each snake genome
 10. Keep the set of single-copy sequences present in all snakes genomes, and design probes for these target loci.

-Calculated the pairwise genomic distance distance between Set of 900–1000bp regions of the Sense Strand containing Sbfi and EcoRI recognition sites: "ddRAD-like-loci_SenseStrand_SbfI-EcoRI_900to1000bp_PASSED_HitTable.txt"
+Set of 900–1000bp regions of the Sense Strand containing Sbfi and EcoRI recognition sites: **ddRAD-like-loci_SenseStrand_SbfI-EcoRI_900to1000bp_PASSED_HitTable.txt**

 #### Selecting the set of Functional loci

 ##### Overview:

 Scalation loci: I targeted a subset of the genes included in the study by Holthaus et al. (2017).
-In that study, the authors identified homologous genes of the Epidermal Differentiation Complex (which are putatively involved in scalation) of Python bivittatus and Ophiophagus hannah.
-I downloaded the Ophiophagus scalation gene sequences using the table of genomic coordinates provided by Holthaus et al. (2017), and then used tblastn to search for and obtain homologous loci in Thamnophis sirtalis, Protobothrops mucrosquamatus, and Crotalus horridus.
+In that study, the authors identified homologous genes of the Epidermal Differentiation Complex (which are putatively involved in scalation) of *Python bivittatus* and *Ophiophagus hannah*.
+I downloaded the *Ophiophagus* scalation gene sequences using the table of genomic coordinates provided by Holthaus et al. (2017), and then used tblastn to search for and obtain homologous loci in *T. sirtalis*, *Protobothrops mucrosquamatus*, and *Crotalus horridus*.

-Immune loci: I searched the annotation table of Thamnophis sirtalis for MHC (I or II) genes.
+Immune loci: I searched the annotation table of *T. sirtalis* for MHC (I or II) genes.
 Of these, only those for which Arbor Biosciences could create probes were included in the probe set.

 Vision loci:

 ##### Detailed, step-by-step methods for how I chose the set of functional loci:

 1.

 2.

 3.

 ## References:

-Hutter C.R., Cobb K.A., Portik D., Travers S., Wood Jr. P.L., and Brown R.M.
-(2019).
-FrogCap: A modular sequence capture probe set for phylogenomics and population genetics for Anurans, assessed across multiple phylogenetic scales. bioRxiv 825307. doi: https://doi.org/10.1101/825307.
+Hutter C.R., Cobb K.A., Portik D., Travers S., Wood Jr. P.L., and R.M.
+Brown (2019).
+FrogCap: A modular sequence capture probe set for phylogenomics and population genetics for Anurans, assessed across multiple phylogenetic scales. *bioRxiv* 825307. doi: https://doi.org/10.1101/825307.

-Streicher et al. (2017).
+Streicher J.W., and J.J Wiens J.J.
+2017.
+Phylogenomic analyses of more than 4000 nuclear loci resolve the origin of snakes among lizard families. *Biology Letters* 13, 20170393. doi: http://doi.org/10.1098/rsbl.2017.0393.

-Holthaus et al. (2017).
+Holthaus K.B., Mlitz V., Strasser B., Tschachler E., Alibardi L., and L. Eckhart.
+2017.
+Identification and comparative analysis of the epidermal differentiation complex in snakes. *Scientific Reports* 7, 45338. doi: http://doi.org/10.1038/srep45338.